 If you’re curious about what tools finish carpenters need to do their job correctly, they include:

 - Diagonal pliers

 - Handsaws, such as a fine-cutting backsaw

 - Miscellaneous supplies such as files, hand-sanding blocks, knife, sandpaper, wood putty, stain, and clear finishes

 - Trim hammer

-Finish carpentry is the final step in the building process.
+Finishing carpentry is the final step in the building process.
 Finish carpenters install finish woods and trim, as well as crown moulding, windows, baseboards, stairs, and many other design elements.

 They can also be hired to build and install stairs, decks, and custom cabinets.
-Finish carpenters have to be detail-oriented and have a lot of focus and concentration, so they do not overlook or forget anything important, which the homeowner is certain to notice.
+Finish carpenters have to be detail-oriented and have a lot of focus and concentration, so they do not overlook or forget anything important, that the homeowner is certain to notice.